pippim/pippim.github.io/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/pippim/pippim.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+To see the current Jekyll, Sass, Rouge version numbers, etc. used by **Github Pages** click [here](https://pages.github.com/versions/).
+It is very important to find the correct documentation version when you are using instructions for setting up your website!

 <div class="hdr-bar"><a href="#hdr1" class="hdr-btn">Top</a><a href="#hdr7" class="hdr-btn">ToS</a><a href="#hdr6" class="hdr-btn">ToC</a><a href="#hdr9" class="hdr-btn">Skip</a></div>

 ## Images, Javascript, CSS and HTML<a id="hdr8"></a>